-Real boss Ancelotti 'sad' about Chelsea form
+Managing in Champions League a 'huge honour'

 "I'm a supporter of Chelsea, of course, because I spent two really nice years there."

-Lampard, appointed as Graham Potter's replacement until the end of the season on Thursday, was a Chelsea player under Ancelotti during the 63-year-old Italian's two years in charge.

-Ex-midfielder Lampard is in his second spell as Blues boss, and Ancelotti is confident the 44-year-old can turn the club's fortunes around.
+Chelsea boss Lampard was a player under Ancelotti during his two years in charge at Stamford Bridge, and the 63-year-old Italian is confident Lampard can turn the club's fortunes around.

-However, Ancelotti - whose Real side won last year's Champions League and are looking to lift the trophy for the sixth time in 10 seasons - has ruled out a second stint at Stamford Bridge himself.
+However, Ancelotti - whose Real side won last year's Champions League and are looking to lift the trophy for the sixth time in 10 seasons - has ruled out a second stint at Chelsea himself.

 "I hope that Lampard is able to do a fantastic job with them," he said.
 "He has 20 years' less experience [than me], but that will not change what will happen in the game.